noahjahn/docker-workshop/docs/introduction.md

 :::

 ::: warning Prerequisites!
-If you haven't already, check-out the [prerequisites](/prerequisites) before continuing on
+If you haven't already, check-out the <a href="/prerequisites" target="_blank">Prerequisites</a> before continuing on
 :::

 ## Who am I?